sadiq-pasha/scheduled_arrivals_server/README.md

 - `mongoDB` - Database.
 - Mobile-first development mentality.

-### What I learnt:
+### What I learned:
 First off, Material UI (MUI).
 This project was a dive off the deep end into the world of component libraries.
-Understanding how to read the component documentation and source code is a learnt skill that will allow me to connect the underlying wires in larger codebases.
+Understanding how to read the component documentation and source code is a learned skill that will allow me to connect the underlying wires in larger codebases.
 Understanding how MUI overrides class based CSS was crucial.

 MUI components are like PC parts; you can copy the code but you still need to connect the wires and make it work in your specific system.
 Sometimes the parts fit neatly into a RAM slot, other times you have to read the specifications over and over to make sure you didn't get the wrong part for the job.